CIT2202/basic-functions/notes.md

 echo "{$num} doubled is {$numDoubled}"; //4 doubled is 8
 ```

+- The function declaration (the first line of the function) can specify the type of data that is returned.
+In this case an integer is returned to we specify `:int`.
+- If a function doesn't return a value, we specify `:void`.
+See the previous examples.

-The return statement sends a value back to the point in the script the function was called from.
-In this next example it is used in an *if* statement.
+In this next example it is used in an _if_ statement.

 ```php
 function old_enough($age):boolean